Hanover-CS/HC26-Collins-Vivian-Senior-Project/docs/tutorial/setup.md

 1. In Android Studio:
    **File → New → New Module → Kotlin Multiplatform Library**

-2. Edit the `shared/build.gradle.kts` file if it doesn’t exist (create it if necessary):
+2. Edit the `shared/build.gradle.kts` file if it doesn’t exist (I would also recommend creating it if necessary):

 ```plugins {
     kotlin("multiplatform")